Joanna KeelMay 22, 2024

 How to Choose the Right Technology to Deliver Amazing Candidate Experiences

-HR technologies powered by artificial intelligence (AI) with automation play a significant role in removing hurdles in today’s talent acquisition processes and transforming the candidate experience to help candidates find best-fit jobs faster.
+HR technologies powered by Artificial Intelligence (AI) with intelligent automation play a significant role in removing hurdles in today’s talent acquisition processes and transforming the candidate experience to help candidates find best-fit jobs faster.
 But not all AI is created equal.

 AI-powered HR tech platforms with intelligent automation enable talent acquisition teams to do more with less.
 For example, job seekers can engage with an AI-powered chatbot to receive tailored job recommendations, schedule interviews, and get answers to commonly asked questions.